Weak units, universal cells, and coherence via universality for bicategories: Introduction

 \subsubsection{Acknowledgements}

 This work was supported by a JSPS Postdoctoral Research Fellowship and by JSPS KAKENHI Grant Number 17F17810.
 The author would like to thank Joachim Kock and Jamie Vicary for their feedback on the parts which overlap with the author's thesis, Alex Kavvos and the participants of the higher-categories meetings in Oxford for useful comments in the early stages of this work, and Paul-Andr\'e Melli\`es for pointing him to the work of Hermida back in 2016.
+The revised version has benefitted from helpful comments by the anonymous referee and by Pierre-Louis Curien.